 The LinkCAD network license consists of two components:

-When LinkCAD is being run, and it finds a network license file, it checks for the existence of the shared network folder.
+When LinkCAD runs, and finds a network license file, it checks for the existence of the shared network folder.
 It then creates a runtime license in this folder, which will be removed when LinkCAD terminates.